Pauline

 Pauline Viardot's Art:

-Of the three children of
+Of the three children

 Manuel del Pópulo García, Pauline

-was probably the most "artistic", in the sense of refinement and depth
+was probably the most "artistic", in the sense of refinement

-of interpretation—although she lacked the glamorous star charisma of
+of interpretation—although she lacked the glamorous star

 her elder